-Marijuana is now legal in Washington State for adults 21 years of age and older.
+Marijuana was legalized in 2012 in Washington State for adults 21 years of age and older.
 Locally, several marijuana retail outlets have opened in the city of Vancouver.

 Multiple state agencies have worked together to put the most important marijuana information on a single website: learnaboutmarijuanawa.org We encourage all parents to make sure they talk with their kids about making healthy choices.